Dear ENC Community:

 - The dining commons will remain open for our remaining residential students only; all others are asked to refrain from utilizing the dining facilities.
 Meals for students will be available on a take-out basis only.

-- The Office of Student Development and the Office of Spiritual Development are in the process of developing virtual means (e.g. podcasts, videoconferencing) of keeping students engaged with the College and one another.
+- The Office of Student Life and the Office of Spiritual Development are in the process of developing virtual means (e.g. podcasts, videoconferencing) of keeping students engaged with the College and one another.

 - All athletic contests and post-season tournaments have been cancelled.
 You should assume that all other in-person, on-campus events for the semester have also been cancelled, although some may be held virtually (e.g. Academic Symposium on April 16).